Skip to content

 The main magic here is the sharing of the docker socket between the host and the container.
 This is done with the -v /var/run/docker.sock:/var/run/docker.sock.

 With this option, the container can have access to the docker API.
-But it still needs the binary client in Go.
-Download it in the dockerfile with python-no-whales download-cli.
-You can then optionally install buildx and compose.
+But it still needs the binary client, which is downloaded using wget, along with optionally installing the buildx and compose plugins.

 Then you're good to go!
 Simple as that.